erwinmaza/Transformifier/README.md

 ![Transformifier Table Sections](Transformifier/wiki/images/transformifier2.png)

 * Move rows from the source section to the active section to add a new transform.

 	* Move rows from the active section to the source section to remove its effect.

 	* The source section will always contain one of each type of transform regardless of what you move out or into it.

 	* You can add as many transforms as you need to achieve the affect you need.

 * Since some transforms are not commutative, you may reorder them in the active section to get a different effect.

 	* Reordering rows in the source section has no effect, except possibly placing a frequently used transform within easier reach.

 * If you get tangled up, click the reload button to tango on.

 * Once your target effect is achieved, click the actions button to reveal the code needed to replicate it.

 	* Click in the new visible UITextView to copy its contents to the iOS pasteboard in the simulator

 	* Press ⌘-c to copy the code to the OSX clipboard, then paste it into xcode.

 	* There are 3 types of output:

 		* A human-readable description of all the transforms applied

 		* A set of CATransform3D functions to replicate the transforms in code

 		* A single CATransform3D containing the final, concatenated effect of the active transforms.

 	* Use either the step-by-step transform functions or the final aggregate to apply to your target UI element's layer.

 ![Transformifier Table Sections](Transformifier/wiki/images/transformifier3.png)
 ![Transformifier Table Sections](Transformifier/wiki/images/transformifier4.png)
 ![Transformifier Table Sections](Transformifier/wiki/images/transformifier5.png)

+## License

+Copyright (c) 2012 eMaza Mobile.
+All rights reserved.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.